Skip to content

 BusyBox

-For those who want to use this "Standalone Mode" feature outside of APatch, there are 2 ways to enable it:
+For those who want to use this Standalone Mode feature outside of APatch, there are 2 ways to enable it:

-1. Set the ASH_STANDALONE environment variable to 1.
+1. Set environment variable ASH_STANDALONE to 1.

-Example: ASH_STANDALONE=1 /data/adb/ap/bin/busybox sh <script>.
+Example: ASH_STANDALONE=1 /data/adb/ap/bin/busybox sh <script>

 2. Toggle with command-line options:/data/adb/ap/bin/busybox sh -o standalone <script>